Joe-Phillips/Satellite-Radar-Altimetry-Tool/README.md

 # Satellite-Radar-Altimetry-Tool

-This interactive web app is designed to provide an educational tool that helps visualise the complex nauances of satellite radar altimetry.
+This interactive web app is designed to provide an educational tool that helps visualise the complex nuances of satellite radar altimetry.

 Access the Steamlit app [here](https://satellite-radar-altimetry-tool.streamlit.app/)!
 :-